14th September 2017

 Empirical research evidences a growing trend to use extraterritorial criminal jurisdiction to apply criminal law across borders at the international level, regionally, and domestically.
 As the law in this area has not been codified at international level, it has been left wholly to State practice to regulate, and often lacks clarity, uniformity and consistent application.

 This conference will aim to shed new and important light on different aspects of extraterritorial criminal jurisdiction, in order to provide clarity and inform potential domestic and international codification efforts.

-- Dr Stephen Robert Allen, Queen Mary University London
+- Dr Stephen Robert Allen, Queen Mary University of London

 - Dr Matthew Garrod, University of Sussex School of Law